JuliaTurkuDataScience/FdeSolver.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaTurkuDataScience/FdeSolver.jl/branch/main/graph/badge.svg?token=SJ5F6RQ31P)](https://codecov.io/gh/JuliaTurkuDataScience/FdeSolver.jl)

 This is a Pkg in **Julia** for solution to fractional differential equations and ODEs.
-Many advanced source codes are available in [MATLAB](https://www.dm.uniba.it/members/garrappa/software), but there are not much open source projects in Julia.
+Many advanced source codes are available in [MATLAB](https://www.dm.uniba.it/members/garrappa/software), but there are not many open source projects in Julia.
 Hence, the purpose is to develop a Julia package that numerically solves nonlinear fractional ordinary differential equations in the sense of Caputo.
-It is noteworthy to mention [another](https://github.com/ErikQQY/FractionalCalculus.jl.git) availabe Julia Package that is trying to cover different types of fractional operators.
+It is noteworthy to mention [another](https://github.com/ErikQQY/FractionalCalculus.jl.git) available Julia Package that is trying to cover different types of fractional operators.

 ### Method